Development process of CiA documents

 Join the community!

 Established in March 1992, the CiA nonprofit association fosters the image of CAN technology.
 CiA members jointly develop specifications for different CAN application fields.
-The CAN community also finances international standardization and organizes events in order to exchange knowledge and experiences.
-These opportunities for networking belong to the most important benefits of CiA membership.
+The CAN community also finances CiA’s active participation in international standardization and organizes events in order to exchange knowledge and experiences.
+These opportunities for networking belong to the most important benefits of CiA membership

 CiA also offers other services.
 These include seminars and conferences, publications, CANopen testing, and last but not least the promotion of CAN technology.

-For more information please contact CiA office (secretary(at)can-cia.org).
+For more information please contact CiA office (headquarters(at)can-cia.org).